tokenbender/kautuhal/posts/how-i-bring-the-best-out-of-claude-code.md

 but usually, context fills out faster and faster. you'll find yourself using "compact" more often.

-if you ever run out of context during execution:
-- claude auto-compacts or asks you to go back to a previous node
+if you ever run out of context during execution, claude auto-compacts or asks you to go back to a previous node.

 > this is useful when i see a model ignoring feedback and going in loops. in such cases, i jump to a clean node where i was satisfied, compact, generate a summary, and start fresh.